 Automatic RV Steps

 There’s typically also an on/off switch for the steps.
-That way you can shut them “off” in the extended position once you’re settled into your campsite.
+That way, you can shut them “off” in the extended position once you’re settled into your campsite.
 After all, there’s no reason to have RV steps extend and retract each time the door is opened or closed once you’re all set up for camping.

 Manual Electric Steps

 Manual electric RV steps are operated by a manual switch that extends and retracts the steps.
-Unfortunately, this type of RV step typically doesn’t have an ignition switch to retract the steps when the engine fires up – so this failsafe isn’t available.
+Unfortunately, this type of RV step typically doesn’t have an ignition switch to retract the steps when the engine fires up, so this failsafe isn’t available.

 How to Maintain Your Electric RV Steps

-Another important step in maintaining working RV electric steps is to lubricate the joints with a quality dry lube that won’t attract dust, dirt, and other debris.
-We like P-Blaster Chain Lube for this purpose but check your manual in case specific lubricants are recommended due to the components used by the manufacturer of your RV’s steps.
+One of the best ways to keep your RV steps in good working condition is to keep them clean and free of debris that can get caught up in the mechanism.
+Another critical step in maintaining working RV electric steps is to lubricate the joints with a quality dry lube that won’t attract dust, dirt, and other debris.
+We recommend P-Blaster Chain Lube for this purpose, but please check your manual to see if specific lubricants are recommended by the manufacturer of your RV’s steps.

-B'laster 16-CCL Long-Lasting Chain and Cable Lubricant, 11 oz, Multi
+- B'laster 16-CCL Long-Lasting Chain and Cable Lubricant, 11 oz, Multi

 Can You Repair Your Steps Yourself?